Sustainability interventions in nursing wards

 • Consult the step-by-step guide for more information on setting goals, implementation, and evaluation.

-When is it implemented?
+When was it implemented?

-How this is measured?
+How is this measured?

 Note: Other interventions may affect the results.
-If the "Washable underlay" intervention is implemented at the same time, it may influence the purchasing data for cellulose mats.
-Implement the "Washable underlay" intervention after the implementation of this intervention to measure the effect accurately.
+If the “Washable underpad” intervention is implemented at the same time, it may influence the purchasing data for cellulose mats.
+Implement the “Washable underlay” intervention after the implementation of this intervention to measure the effect accurately.

 Resources